jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 <span class="respond"/> In the video, how was this idea captured in the distinction between "impairment" and "disability"

-<span class="respond"/> According to the video, why does a physical change as simple as mundane as "curb cuts" make such a big difference?
+<span class="respond"/> According to the video, why does a physical change as simple and mundane as "curb cuts" make such a big difference?
 How does it affect the self-conception of "disabled" people?
-How does it affect society's larger attitude toward "disabled people".
+How does it affect society's larger attitude toward "disabled people"?

 </div>